ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

     print("Error: Please enter a valid integer.")
 ```

-> **Example/Explanation by Claude:** Think of `try/except` like a safety net for a specific kind of accident.
+> **AI Example/Explanation:** Think of `try/except` like a safety net for a specific kind of accident.
 A `try` block says "attempt this risky operation."
 Each `except` clause is a specific plan for a specific kind of failure — a `FileNotFoundError` net catches missing files, a `ZeroDivisionError` net catches math errors, and so on. `finally` is the part that runs *no matter what* — whether the attempt succeeded or failed — much like always turning off the stove after cooking, whether the dish came out right or burnt.

 ---